vectordotdev/vector/website/highlights/2020-04-07-lua-transform-version-2.md

 ---
-last_modified_on: "2020-04-14"
+last_modified_on: "2020-04-17"
 $schema: "/.meta/.schemas/highlights.json"
 title: "Lua Transform v2"
 description: "The next iteration of our Lua transform."
 author_github: "https://github.com/binarylogic"
 pr_numbers: [2126]
-release: "nightly"
+release: "0.9.0"
 hide_on_release_notes: false
-tags: ["type: new feature", "domain: sources", "source: vector"]
+tags: ["type: enhancement", "domain: sources", "source: vector"]
 ---

 import Alert from '@site/src/components/Alert';
 import Jump from '@site/src/components/Jump';
-import Vic from '@site/src/components/Vic';

-This is an exciting one! v2 of our [`lua` transform][docs.transforms.lua] has been released.
-It contains an entirely new API for using Lua within Vector, unblocking some very important limitations that our v1 (MVP) contained:

-1. Correct data model and type conversions.
+v2 of our [`lua` transform][docs.transforms.lua] has been released!
+This is a complete overhaul that provides a new and improved API, better data processing ergonomics, and faster processing.
+Specific improvements include:

+1. Events are [represented as Lua tables][docs.transforms.lua#representation-of-events] with proper type conversion.
-2. Introduction of hooks to maintain global state.
+2. Introduction of [hooks][docs.transforms.lua#hooks] to maintain global state.
-3. Introduction of timers to facilitate timed flushing.
+3. Introduction of [timers][docs.transforms.lua#timers] to facilitate timed flushing.
 Useful for aggregations.
-4. The ability to accept and work with metrics data.
+4. The ability to accept and work with metric events in addition to log events.

 This raises the bar in terms of capabilities, which is important!
-Lua is often used as an escape hatch when Vector's native transforms are not flexible enough.
+Lua is often used as an escape hatch when Vector's native transforms are not expressive enough.

 <Alert type="info">

-Did you know we're [working on a WASM integration][urls.pr_2006] 👀
+Did you know we're also [working on a WASM integration][urls.pr_2006] 👀

 </Alert>